janeslagle/ACME-Junior-Year-Labs/README.md

 # ACME-Junior-Year-Labs
 Junior year projects for the Applied and Computational Math Program at BYU.
-Completed during the 2021-2022 school year.
 All code is written in Python except for two in SQL.